 Proclus and Parmenides’ Likeness Regress

 This paper focuses on a well-known response to Parmenides’ criticism of Socrates’ third account of participation (Prm.
 132d1-133a7), an account that describes the relation between the Forms and their participants as a relation of “resemblance” (eikōn), “likeness” (homoios), and “modeling” (eikazon).
 The response is found in the fifth-century CE Neoplatonist Proclus’ commentary on the Parmenides, as well as later authors.
 Proclus claims that Parmenides misconstrues the relation between the Forms and their participants: Parmenides describes the relation as symmetrical, when in fact it is asymmetrical.
-Some scholars still champion this general response, though they different in their explanations of the asymmetry between the Forms and their participants.
+Some scholars still champion this general response, though they differ in their explanations of the asymmetry between the Forms and their participants.
 Proclus’ own explanation, however, has been misunderstood, and I aim to correct this.
 The correction is not just of historical interest, though.
 It turns out that Proclus’ explanation has implications for an altogether different response to Parmenides’ criticism: that Socrates is confused about relations, and therefore that the Form of Likeness—and perhaps other relational Forms too—should not be included in Plato’s ontology.
 I show that even if Socrates is confused about relations, it is not necessary to expunge the Form of Likeness.
 Rather, as Proclus himself does, we can redefine its role and thereby rescue Socrates’ third account of participation.